lronald/SourceDocs/README.md

 # SourceDocs
-Simple and easy tool for source documentation generation
+A universal source code documentation tool which is simple and easy to use in nearly all programming languages.